lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 In order to use these external catalogs with our software, we have to convert them into a common format.
 This page describes how to "ingest" an external catalog for use as a reference catalog for LSST.

-The process for generating an LSST-style HTM indexed reference catalog is similar to that of running other LSST Tasks: write an appropriate ``Config`` and run `~lsst.meas.algorithms.IngestIndexedReferenceTask`.
+The process for generating an LSST-style HTM indexed reference catalog is similar to that of running other LSST Tasks: write an appropriate ``Config`` and run :lsst-task:`~lsst.meas.algorithms.ingestIndexReferenceTask.IngestIndexedReferenceTask`
 The differences are in how you prepare the input data, what goes into that ``Config``, how you go about running the ``Task``, and what you do with the final output.

 Ingesting a large reference catalog can be a slow process.